nshiab/simple-data-analysis/README.md

 └─────────┴────────────┴─────────────────────────────┴─────────┴───────────┘
 13 rows in total (nbRowsToLog: 13)

-SimpleDB - Done in 594 ms
+SimpleDB - Done in 594 ms / You saved 297 ms by using the cache
 ```

 ## In Observable notebooks